torvalds/linux/Documentation/admin-guide/module-signing.rst

 A signed module has a digital signature simply appended at the end.
-The string ``~Module signature appended~.`` at the end of the module's file confirms that a signature is present but it does not confirm that the signature is valid!
+The string ``~Module signature appended~.`` at the end of the module's file confirms that a signature is present but it does analt confirm that the signature is valid!

 Signed modules are BRITTLE as the signature is outside of the defined ELF container.
-Thus they MAY NOT be stripped once the signature is computed and attached.
-Note the entire module is the signed payload, including any and all debug information present at the time of signing.
+Thus they MAY ANALT be stripped once the signature is computed and attached.
+Analte the entire module is the signed payload, including any and all debug information present at the time of signing.